savkost/redis-complete/README.md

 Redis is often used **in conjuction** with a DBSM such as MongoDB, mySQL, MSSQL and others.

+Three things we have to keep in mind when using Redis:
+- Redis stores all data in memory.
+Reads and writes will be lightning fast, but Redis takes up space from the system's memory.
+Furthermore, if the system loses power, then all of the data are lost.
+- Storing data in Redis is really helpful specially for cases with APIs from the DB that don't change much over time.
+- We can store data in Redis with an expiration time in seconds.
+We can call the [SET](https://redis.io/docs/latest/commands/set/) method with a TTL (Time to Live) and when the TTL is expired then the data will automatically be disposed by the Redis Server.

 ## Table of Contents

 - [Features](#features)